Grand Magal of Touba: Logistics and facilities

 The large number of pilgrims in Touba during the Grand Magal demands an intense degree of organization and logistical management.
 Traffic jams and road accidents are common as heavy crowds descend on Touba each year; during the November 2016 Magal, 16 people were killed and 572 injured while travelling to the pilgrimage, according to the lieutenant-colonel of the National Fire Brigade.

 In Touba, workers must act with a high degree of discipline, solidarity, and single-mindedness.
 The Mouride Baye Fall sect are the principle drivers of this effort and provide much of the logistical manpower.
 Additionally, different local associations of Mourides (called da'iras) are responsible for maintaining different pilgrimage sites and residents of Touba house and feed the pilgrims.
 The Senegalese government also provides some technical support, although this is generally kept to a minimum due to the religious nature of the event and site.
 In 2014, 1300 policemen and 160 healthcare workers were deployed to Touba during the Magal, and the army gave out bread rolls and coffee.

 Preparations for the pilgrimage begin officially on 1 Safar each year, seventeen days prior to the pilgrimage, and are led by the Committee of Organization of the Grand Magal of Touba.

 Special health measures were planned for the October 2020 pilgrimage because of the COVID-19 pandemic in Senegal.

 International presence

 By the late 1970s, significant numbers of Mourides were living abroad; this presence has only grown with the intensifying globalization of the past decades.
 Community associations of disciples, known as dahiras (a Wolof term derived from the Arabic word for "circle"), have arisen in many international cities with robust Mouride communities: in 2011, researchers found 47 cities across western Europe and 16 cities in North America with active Mouride dahiras.
 According to Ross, "Murid dahiras abroad are intended as both extensions of, and conduits to, the holy city itself" and they organize celebrations of the Grand Magal annually.

 In these gatherings, the singing of sacred Mouride poetry and watching of televised footage from Touba is especially important, as these practices connect expatriate Mourides to their spiritual brethren in Touba.
-With the organizational support of the dahiras, the Grand Magal and can now be accurately characterized as a truly global phenomenon.